relizaio/reliza-hub-integrations/kubernetes/README.md

 ## Install Using Helm In A Multi-Namespace Kubernetes Clusters

-When you wish to watch different instances deployed in different namespaces of a kubernetes cluster, multiple instances of reliza-watcher are required an can be deployed as follows:
+When you wish to watch different instances deployed in different namespaces of a kubernetes cluster, multiple instances of reliza-watcher are required and can be deployed as follows:

-Assume you two instances *instance-A* and *instance-B* on [Reliza Hub](https://relizahub.com) deployed in namespaces *ns-A*  and *ns-B* respectively then:
+Assume you have two instances *instance-A* and *instance-B* on [Reliza Hub](https://relizahub.com) deployed in namespaces *ns-A*  and *ns-B* respectively.
+Then:

 1. Obtain Instance API ID and API Key for the instances *instance-A* and *instance-B* from [Reliza Hub](https://relizahub.com).
 2. Issue following commands replacing <RELIZA_API_ID_FOR_INSTANCE_A> and <RELIZA_API_KEY_INSTANCE_A> with values obtained from Reliza Hub: